"Iberdrola Retribución Flexible" Tax Treatment

 The treatment described below is taken from the answer to such binding consultation, as well as from the answers to the binding consultations obtained by the Company from the Dirección General de Tributos on 27 April 2010 and 1 October 2010 in connection with the former "Iberdrola Dividendo Flexible" remuneration system and the answer to another binding consultation obtained on 12 May 2020 in connection with the "Iberdrola Retribución Flexible" system.

 Non-resident shareholders in Spain, holders of American Depositary Receipts (ADRs) and CREST Depository Interests (CDIs) representing shares of the Company are advised to consult their tax advisors before making a decision in connection with the Capital Increase, including the right to the application of the international treaties for the avoidance of double taxation signed by Spain.

-It should be considered that this analysis of the tax treatment (which has been performed on the basis of certain assumptions) does not cover all the possible tax consequences of the different alternatives related to the "Iberdrola Retribución Flexible" system or to the implementation of the Capital Increase and the distribution of the Interim Dividend.
+It should be considered that this analysis of the tax treatment (which has been performed on the basis of certain assumptions) does not cover all the possible tax consequences of the different alternatives related to the "Iberdrola Retribución Flexible" system.

 Therefore, it is recommended that shareholders consult their tax advisors on the specific tax effects resulting from the proposed remuneration system, taking into account the particular circumstances of each shareholder or holder of free allocation rights and that they pay attention to any amendments that may be made, both to the law currently applicable and to the rules for interpretation thereof.